jeffmahoney/oauth2-clientd/README.md

 It can obtain a refresh token, securely store it, periodically update it, and return access tokens on-demand via either a plaintext file or UNIX socket.

+## Installation

+You will need the following dependencies:

+    $ pip3 install --user oauthlib requests-oauthlib python-daemon

+Then to install:

+    $ python3 setup.py install --user

 ## Getting started

 To get started, you'll need to generate a refresh token.